blacklightpy/vaultofknowledge/History/Timeline of Conflicts.md

 	- They were
 	- Ottomans banned India from the European spice trade
 	- They established the Ottoman Caliphate (fourth caliphate), as the successors of Sunni Islam
-# Intermediate Note: Islam and Palestine
+> [!NOTE] INTERMEDIATE NOTE: Islam and Palestine
-- [Sunni muslims belive the caliphates should be elected.
+> - [Sunni muslims belive the caliphates should be elected.
 Shi'a Muslims believe that they should be an imam chosen by god from the Ahl-al-Bayat (family of the prophet).
 To Sunnis the first caliphate was Abu Bakr, the father in law of Mohammed.
 To Shia Muslims, it was Ali ibn-Talib, the husband of Fatima, the daughter of Mohammed.]
-	- Twelver Shi'ism is the largest branch of Shi'a Islam, consisting of 85% of Shi'a Muslims.
+> 	- Twelver Shi'ism is the largest branch of Shi'a Islam, consisting of 85% of Shi'a Muslims.
 They believe in twelve divinely ordained leaders, or the Twelve Imams, and that the last of them (Imam Mohammed al-Mahdi) is currently living in secret and will reappear in the end times as the final Islamic leader (or Mahdi) to rid the world of evil and injustice, after which Jesus will return to rule the world.
-	- Mahdi is not based on the Quran, but on the haddiths.
+> 	- Mahdi is not based on the Quran, but on the haddiths.
-- [Cis-Jordan was the area west of Jordan river (historically known as Canaan and Mandatory Palestine (as of British League of Nations), now part of Israel and Palestine), and Trans-Jordan was the area east of Jordan river (now Jordan).
+> - [Cis-Jordan was the area west of Jordan river (historically known as Canaan and Mandatory Palestine (as of British League of Nations), now part of Israel and Palestine), and Trans-Jordan was the area east of Jordan river (now Jordan).
 Basically Trans-Joradan and Cis-Jordan was in combination called Palestine]
 ## Time Period 15

 ### Europe, America